-For the adoption of a child, a decision by an Orphan's court that such an adoption in the interests of the child is required.
-The Orphan's court in taking such a decision shall ascertain the views of the adoptee if only he or she is able to formulate such, as well as shall take into account information regarding the adopter, including his or her identity, religious faith if there is such, material circumstances, household circumstances, capacity to raise a child, as well as information regarding the adoptee, including his or her identity, religious faith if there is such, health and ancestry.
+For the adoption of a child, a decision by an Orphan's and Custody Court that such an adoption in the interests of the child is required.
+The Orphan's and Custody Court in taking such a decision shall ascertain the views of the adoptee if only he or she is able to formulate such, as well as shall take into account information regarding the adopter, including his or her personality, religious faith if there is such, material circumstances, household circumstances, capacity to raise a child, as well as information regarding the adoptee, including his or her personality, religious faith if there is such, health and ancestry.